 - album orientated rock (a.o.r.)

-Regarding the contents of our format, we decided it would be best to interpret rock the American way.
+Regarding the contents of our format, we decided it would be best to interpret rock a different way: part European/part North-American.

-So that’s where the name KilRock came from and is all about.
+So that’s what the name KilRock is all about.